From the Carlitz exponential to Drinfeld modular forms: Topology of the Drinfeld upper-half plane

 We recall that $\mathcal{H}$ denotes the complex upper-half plane.
 Let $f:\mathcal{H}\rightarrow\CC$ be a holomorphic function such that for all $n\in\ZZ$ and for all $z\in\mathcal{H}$, $f(z+n)=f(z)$.
 Then, we can expand

-a series which is normally convergent for $q(z)=e^{2\pi iz}$ in every annulus of the punctured open unit disk centered at $0$ of $\CC$ or equivalently, for $z$ in every horizontal strip of finite height in $\mathcal{H}$ (note that they are invariant by translation).
+a series which is convergent for $q(z)=e^{2\pi iz}$ in the punctured open unit disk centered at $0$ of $\CC$ or equivalently, for $z$ in every horizontal strip of finite height in $\mathcal{H}$ (note that they are invariant by horizontal translation).